Dragomir1401/Paralel-number-of-paths-of-size-K/Readme.md

 - **Theoretical Limit**: For \( P = 0.95 \), the theoretical limit remains **20x**, but higher parallelizability \( P = 0.964 \) in MPI increases the limit to **27.78x**.

 This revised limit aligns with practical observations while respecting Amdahl's Law.

-# Timeline

-- **12 November 2024** - Project documentation and serial implementation.
-Profiling for serial code.
-- **19 November 2024** - Parallel implementation with Pthreads.
-Time comparisons and profiling on parallel code.
-Pthreads vs Serial comparison.
-- **26 November 2024** - MPI implementation.
-Time comparisons and profiling on parallel code.
-MPI vs Serial comparison.
-- **3 December 2024** - Hybrid MPI - Pthreads implementation, time measurements and profiling on this version.
-- **10 December 2024** - Added time measurements for 2, 4, 6 variants.
-Added time comparison between all versions of an variant and between all variants.